 Who Qualifies To Make An IVC Filter Claim Or File An IVC Filter Injury Lawsuit?

 Any patient that has a Bard or Cook IVC filter implanted 2002 or later.
 While there are 11 companies that manufacture IVC filters, Bard & Cook have over 80% of the market so most filters will belong to either company.
+Call our office to see if there are claims against other manufacturers.
 Patients were supposed to receive an implant card after surgery, but not all patients may have them.

 How Do I Know If My Injuries Were Caused By An IVC Filter?

 You may not know yet.
 If your doctor has informed you that your IVC filter or any part of the filter has moved/migrated, please contact us immediately.
 Our law firm will review records to determine causation and that responsibility is not placed on you.